Ryan-W-Dev/Final_Project-SmartBrain/README.md

 # RESET_EMAIL_FROM=Smart Brain <passwords@your-verified-domain.example>
 ```

 Never commit `.env`.
-Do not expose the Hugging Face token through a `VITE_*` variable because Vite variables are included in browser code.
+Do not expose the Hugging Face or Resend token through a `VITE_*` variable because Vite variables are included in browser code.
+See [Password Reset](#password-reset) for local testing and production email configuration.

-For local development, password reset works without an email provider: after a registered email is submitted, the confirmation screen displays a local reset link.
-For production, set `APP_URL` to the application's public HTTPS address and configure `RESEND_API_KEY` plus `RESET_EMAIL_FROM`.
-The sender must use a domain you have verified with Resend.

 4. Start the Vite client and Express API together: